codacy/chart/docs/extra/uninstall.md

 ```

 Note that the deletion of `pvc`s in the above command has to run in the background
 due to a cyclic dependency in one of the components.
-If you are unsure of these
+If you are unsure of the
-commands' effect please run the each of the `bash` subcommands and validate their output.
+effects of these commands please run each of the `bash` subcommands and validate their output.

 ```bash
 echo "PVCs to delete:"